 Review: Frownies Forehead and Between Eyes anti-wrinkle patches

-Now, for those of you who aren’t familiar with Frownies, they’re little cardboard stickers, as shown above, which you tear off, dampen, and stick to your head.
-Yes, I know that sounds a bit bizarre, and, indeed, it looks a bit bizarre, too – in fact, even although I’ve been using these for a couple of weeks now, Mr Dollface still has to stifle a laugh every time he sees me with one stuck to my temple.
+Now, for those of you who aren’t familiar with Frownies facial patches, they’re little cardboard stickers, as shown above, which you tear off, dampen, and stick to your head.
+Yes, I know that sounds a bit bizarre, and, indeed, it looks a bit bizarre, too – in fact, even although I’ve been using these for a couple of weeks now, Terry still has to stifle a laugh every time he sees me with one stuck to my temple.
 The idea, though, is a good ‘un: once attached to the skin on top of the wrinkle you’re trying to remove, the Frownie will keep the skin taught, and prevent the line from forming while you sleep, simply by preventing your face from forming the expression that caused the line in the first place.
 Over time, they claim to remove lines altogether, making them a much less intrusive/expensive alternative to treatments like Botox.

 So, do they work?